AnilLemati/Real-Estate-Management-System-Project/Readme.txt

 How to run the Real Estate Management System (rems)

-1. Download the zip file
+1. Download the file

-2. Extract the file and copy rems folder
+2. move file

 3.Paste inside root directory(for xampp xampp/htdocs)